Janelia-Trackathon-2023/traccuracy/docs/source/track_errors/ctc.rst

 Non-Split
 ^^^^^^^^^

-Non-split nodes are annotated on the predicted graph and correspond to a node in the prediction that has been matched to two nodes in the ground truth graph.
+Non-split nodes are annotated on the predicted graph and correspond to a node in the prediction that has been matched to more than one node in the ground truth graph.

 .. jupyter-execute::
     :hide-code: